SunCatMC/tapesKt/README.md

 # Tapes all the way down
-An esolang language that consists of a series of tapes stacked on top of each other
+An esolang language that consists of a series of infinite tapes stacked on top of each other

-all out of bounds values are equal to 69
+## Features:
+* all values that were not initiated within the code start at 69

-all of the tapes are executed till the 69 value is reached, going left to right top to bottom
+* all of the tapes are executed till the 69 value is reached, going left to right top to bottom

-output tape is always the lowest one, and starts empty (filled with 69)
+* output tape is always the lowest one, and starts empty (filled with 69)
+* position pointer points to index of 2 tapes below current one, and is kept when execution moves to the lower tape

-list of valid symbols on the tape:
+### list of valid symbols on the tape:
 * numbers
 * space
 * letters (case insensitive])
 * everything else
 * end-of-tape (signified in code as `#`, use `\#` to save actual #)

+### notes about symbols:
-69 readable symbols, `#` is value 69
+* 69 readable symbols, `#` is value 69
+* all other symbols are ignored.
+* if a line of code for a tape doesn't end on `#`, it continues onto the next line
+* to save "#" onto a tape, use `\#`
+* to save "\" onto a tape, use `\\`

-list of commands:
+### list of commands:
 * `>`,`<` - move tape position to the right/left
 * `>n`, `<n` - move tape by n steps (defined as a symbol value)
 * `^` - copy value into memory cell